All Products

 None

-The request_id of the previous task.
+The request ID of the last task.

-Gets the request_id of the previous task.
+Gets the request ID of the last task.

 def get_first_package_delay(self)